Gymnocalycium mihanovichii: Background

 Gymnocalycium mihanovichii is found growing at lower elevations up to 500 meters in Paraguay and northeast Argentina.
 The species was discovered there in 1903 by Alberto Vojtěch Frič.

 The first description of Echinocactus mihanovichii was published in 1905 by Robert Louis August Maximilian Gürke.
 Nathaniel Lord Britton and Joseph Nelson Rose placed it in the genus Gymnocalycium in 1922.

 Gymnocalycium mihanovichii is very variable, therefore numerous varieties have been described.
 Frequently found in culture are mutants of cultivated individuals—color forms that are viable only when grafted since they can hardly assimilate—due to the lack of chlorophyll in the plant cells.
-In nurseries, it is often then grafted onto another succulent plant Hylocereus.
+In nurseries, it is often then grafted onto Hylocereus.
 The most popular cultivars are mutants that do not contain chlorophyll at all, so that the underlying red, orange, or yellow pigments become visible.
 Because chlorophyll is necessary for photosynthesis, these mutants die as seedlings unless grafted onto another cactus with normal chlorophyll.

 In the IUCN Red List of Endangered Species the species is referred to as "Least Concern (LC)", as not endangered.

 Description

 The individually growing Gymnocalycium mihanovichii have a broad-spherical, gray-green, often reddish overgrown plant body, which reaches stature heights and diameter of 3 to 5 centimeters.
 The usually 8 ribs are narrow-edged and slightly notched.
 The 5 to 6 weak, pliable, and slightly curved thorns are greyish-yellow, between 0.8 and 1 centimeter long and partly fall off.
 The 4 to 5 cm long, bell-shaped to funnel-shaped flowers are yellowish-olive to light olive green.
 The light green stamens are in two rows.
 The stylus is also light green; the scar yellowish.
 The fruits are spindle-shaped.

-The species belonging to the "Hibotan" cultivar have a different color from the natural one because it is deprived of chlorophyll and, being unable to live on its roots, it is necessary that it is grafted onto another Cactacea, generally Hylocereus.
+The species belonging to the "Hibotan" cultivar have a different color from the natural one because it is deprived of chlorophyll and, being unable to live on its roots, it is necessary that it is grafted onto another Cactaceae, generally Hylocereus.